Speedinvest Blog

 Another partner, Molecule, is a pioneer of DeSci that uses an open platform to bridge the gap between life science research and funding.
 This empowers stakeholders in drug development to work together and expedite the process of bringing novel therapeutics to patients.

 “Boasting a buzzing tech scene and one of the best healthcare systems in the world , international digital health startups are moving at full throttle into Europe’s largest healthcare market.
-We’re excited to contribute further into this ecosystem.” –– Nadhila Wardhana, Analyst at Speedinvest
+We’re excited to contribute further into this ecosystem.” –– Hendrik Steenfadt, Analyst at Speedinvest

 Marketplaces & Consumer

-We’ve been especially active in Germany’s Marketplaces & Consumer sector with our team making 14 investments so far.
-Already back in 2018, we launched The Marketplace Conference in Berlin.
+We’ve been especially active in Germany’s Marketplaces & Consumer sector.
+Back in 2018, we already launched The Marketplace Conference in Berlin.
 The annual event focuses on all things marketplaces and unites marketplace entrepreneurs, investors, and industry experts.
-It provides a platform for exchanging know how and best practices, attracting marketplaces entrepreneurs and investors of all stages.
+It provides a platform for exchanging knowhow and best practices, attracting marketplaces entrepreneurs and investors of all stages.

 GoStudent became Europe’s most successful edtech in the midst of COVID, raising an impressive $340 million Series D to help fuel their push into additional international markets.
+They followed that with an additional $95 million.
 And another company that we’ve backed since day one is Berlin-based CoachHub, a pre-Seed investment turned soonicorn that’s offering a turnkey solution to transform your managers into highly effective, inspiring leaders.
+CoachHub launched the world’s first AI coach and Innovation Lab in 2023.
 The company closed a $200 million Series C in which we participated as well.
 Our partner Inkitt also closed an impressive follow-on round with a €50 million Series B. The digital publishing platform uses a unique algorithm to predict book success and connects popular authors and their manuscripts with publishers.

 CoachHub founders

-Additional partnerships this year include B2C food-focused startups GoTiger and Milano Vice.
-Since EdTech is an important pillar of our investment thesis, we also led a Seed round in Codary, an online learning platform teaching kids 21st century skills through free gamified coding content and paid live programming classes taught by experienced tutors.
+Additional partnerships include B2C food-focused startups GoTiger and Milano Vice.
+Since EdTech is an important pillar of our investment thesis, we also led a Seed round in Complori, an online learning platform teaching kids 21st century skills through free gamified coding content and paid live programming classes taught by experienced tutors.

 “Marketplaces and Platforms require scale for network effects to kick in and unfold.
 Companies like Delivery Hero, HelloFresh or Zalando have proven that Germany can give birth to billion dollar marketplaces and consumer exits.
 As Europe’s largest economy, Germany is the market to conquer for any marketplace founder with big, international ambitions.
-With companies like TIER, CoachHub, and wefox under our belt and our feet on the ground in Berlin and Munich, we’re here to support you in doing so.” –– Mathias Ockenfels, General Partner at Speedinvest
+With companies like CoachHub and wefox under our belt, and with our feet on the ground in Berlin and Munich, we’re here to support you in doing so.” –– Mathias Ockenfels, General Partner at Speedinvest

 TWAICE

-In the B2B space, we partnered with the aforementioned Schüttflix.
-Earlier in the summer, we also helped with CELUS’ €25 million Series A. The additional funding is set to help the Munich-based startup boost their mission to automate electronics design––a trillion dollar market.
-Our Industrial Tech team are also proud partners of Sunhero, Remberg, and Fernride, that all are on the journey to change their industry segment.
+In the industrial tech space, we partnered with the aforementioned Schüttflix.
+We also helped with CELUS’ €25 million Series A. The additional funding is set to help the Munich-based startup boost their mission to automate electronics design––a trillion dollar market.
+Our Climate Tech & Industrial Tech team are also proud partners of Sunhero, Remberg, and Fernride.
+All are on the journey to change their industry segment.

 “Industry is the core of the German economy but it’s also facing enormous challenges due to demographics, decarbonization and deglobalization.
 This means transforming industry into a more sustainable and more digital future is key, and we think startups and innovation will play an important role in that generational shift.” –– Andreas Schwarzenbrunner, Partner at Speedinvest